rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

       - originally made by an Argeninian person, then ported to C++ by a Chinese person, and then that took off, eventually they built Cocos Creator, it's editor, and that part is closed-source, and a lot of the documentation is now in Chinese, so it lost it's world-wide appeal
     - i'm scarred by my past experience with it in it's worst form: objective-c

+  - FlatRedBall
+    - C#, 2d-only, now using FNA, made in 2005, very much of the C#/.NET world, with an editor built using .NET

 ### coming up
    - Godot